Fortune9thx/shadow-otc/README.md

-# Shadow OTC — The Future of Trustless Deal Execution on Ritual Chain
+# Shadow OTC : The Future of Trustless Deal Execution on Ritual Chain

----

 ## What is Shadow OTC?

-Shadow OTC is an autonomous over-the-counter deal protocol built natively on Ritual Chain.
-It enables two parties to negotiate, execute, and settle any deal — from social media promotions to NFT whitelist transfers to token allocations — without a middleman, without a centralized platform, and without trusting each other.
+Shadow OTC is an autonomous over the counter deal protocol built natively on Ritual Chain.
+It enables two parties to negotiate, execute, and settle any deal from social media promotions to NFT whitelist transfers to token allocations,  without a middleman, without a centralized platform, and without trusting each other.

 Every deal is governed by a smart contract.
 Every payment is locked in escrow.
 Every condition is verified by an AI agent that reads the real world via HTTP.
-Every settlement happens automatically on-chain the moment the condition is met.
+Every settlement happens automatically on chain the moment the condition is met.

 No one can steal your funds.
 No one can fake a delivery.
 No one can disappear after receiving payment.
 The protocol enforces everything.

----

 ## The Problem with Traditional OTC

-Over-the-counter deals have existed in crypto for years.
+Over the counter deals have existed in crypto for years.
 They are private agreements between two parties to exchange value outside of public markets.
-The problem is that they have always depended entirely on trust — and trust in crypto is a liability.
+The problem is that they have always depended entirely on trust and trust in crypto is a liability.

 Here is how traditional OTC deals fail: